davidmartinezros/how-do-you-learn/README.md

 Make works the createRobot, createUnity, createTag and createRelation.
 Create the methods that get unity and robot by id and by name.
 Resolve some other issues.

+## Version 3.0.0-SNAPSHOT

+Implements the learning machine trainning and the learning machine execution with org.deeplearning4j

+## Version 3.1.0-SNAPSHOT

+Make the train and execute call setting the theme, version and data for generating differents files with differents themes

+## Version 3.2.0-SNAPSHOT

+Implements the ws get rest call of constructPhrase that add a phrase to a theme file